GoogleChromeLabs/web-ai-demos/on-device-ai-perf-gemma/README.md

 </p>

 ## Browser support and prerequisites
-Because to MediaPipe LLM Inference API relies on WebGPU, this demo works in all browsers that support WebGPU.
+Because the MediaPipe LLM Inference API relies on WebGPU, this demo runs in all browsers that support WebGPU.
 As of August 2024:
 * Chrome
 * Edge
 * Firefox Nightly ⚠️ Turn on the flag `dom.webgpu.workers.enabled` in `about:config`